chrislattman/blogging-project/docs/wireshark/README.md

 - `ip.dst == 192.168.1.1`
 - `tcp.dstport == 80`
 - `tcp.flags & 0x08`
+    - This filter checks that the TCP PSH flag is set
+- `tcp.len != 0`
+    - This filter captures TCP segments that contain (payload) data

 `tcpdump`'s display filters are the same as its capture filters.